redhat-cop/openshift-toolkit/capacity-dashboard/README.md

   * lob=lob2
 * Also a node-selector for the project

-A typical project will be provisioned as:
+In summery, a typical project will be provisioned as:
 ```
 oc patch namespace test-quota-1 -p '{"metadata": {"labels": {"lob": "lob1"}}}'
 oc patch namespace test-quota-1 -p '{"metadata": {"labels": {"zone": "dev"}}}'